doitsujin/dxbc-spirv/ir/ir.md

 For structured buffers, the type is an unsized array of an arbitrary type.
 Typically, this will be of the form `u32[n][]`, where `n` corresponds to the number of dwords in a structure.

+#### UAV flags
+- `Coherent`: UAV is globally coherent, writes must be made visible to `Global` scope.
+- `ReadOnly`: UAV is only accessed for reading.
+- `WriteOnly`: UAV is only accessed for writing.
+- `RasterizerOrdered`: UAV is only accessed between `RovScopedLockBegin` and `RovScopedLockEnd`.
+- `FixedFormat`: The resource format matches the declared type exactly.
+    Must be set for typed buffer and image UAVs accessed with atomics.

 ### Semantic declaration
 | `ir::OpCode`         | Return type      | Arguments...     |                  |           |
 |----------------------|------------------|------------------|------------------|-----------|